runlevel5/ruby-journal-source/source/_posts/2012-03-12-install-ghostscript-on-heroku.markdown

 $ cp bin/gs ~/bin
 ```

-Let me break it down those above steps, I fetch the source and compile the source
+You might notice that I only specify configuration parameters `--with-drivers=FILES`.
+It is because I don't need printer drivers for my app which only does think like
+images and PDF manipulation.

-without printers devices by specifying `--with-drivers=FILES`.
-Once the compilation
-is completed, I copy the binary `ghostscript-9.05/bin/gs` to `~/bin`.
+Once the compilation is completed, copy the binary `ghostscript-9.05/bin/gs` to `~/bin`.
 All binaries in `~/bin` will be available for your Heroku app now.
 You can verify
 if the binary works by: